-I seek to create a little piece of beauty and a refuge from our busy and chaotic lives, an inspiration to do better and be better in the universe.
+I seek to create a little piece of beauty and a refuge from our busy and chaotic lives, and inspiration to do better and be better in the universe.
 I see each piece of my work as one step on a continuum, each painting not precious unto itself but as an ongoing journey.
 I do not hear a symphony in my head and then put it down on canvas.
 I am more like a jazz musician, improvising.
 I rely on my intuition as I build on every stroke I do, starting with the gesso and building up layer after layer.
-My surfaces are defined by and reflect the thickness of that build up.
+My surfaces are defined by and reflect the thickness of that build-up.
 For my vocabulary, I draw heavily on childhood memories, on many personal experiences throughout the years, and my travels.
 Nature continues to be one of my biggest inspirations.
-I grew up in a Frank Lloyd Wright founded community, with a father who was an artist and furniture designer.
+I grew up in a Frank Lloyd Wright-founded community, with a father who was an artist and furniture designer.
 I was told to look at this, look at that all the time.
 I did.
 From a young age, I was always comfortable using a visual vocabulary, expressing myself by playing with a variety of materials in both two and three dimensions.
 I consider myself very lucky to get up every day and enjoy what I do.